Artiz58/holbertonschool-simple_shell/README.md

 # Simple Shell

-Welcome to the Simple Shell (sh)!
+Welcome to the Simple Shell!
 This document provides an overview of the code's functionality and usage.

 ### Overview